jylim21/Machine-Learning-Projects/kuala-lumpur-rain-prediction.md

 ![alt text](https://github.com/jylim21/bear-with-data.github.io/blob/main/kuala-lumpur-rain-prediction/images/kl-rain.jpg?raw=true)

+Kuala Lumpur has a tropical rainforest climate with abundant rainfall throughout the year.
+On average it receives around 2,400 mm of rain annually, with elevated precipitation during monsoon seasons.

+Flash floods frequently disrupt traffic and public transport during torrential downpours.
+Meanwhile, long dry spells threaten water supply and can hamper agriculture.
+Reliable rainfall forecasting can help this city prepare for these events through improved stormwater management and water resource planning.
+Furthermore, sectors like tourism, construction and renewable energy can optimize operations using accurate precipitation predictions.

+This project aims to build a machine learning model to forecast rainfall levels in Kuala Lumpur based on historical meteorological data.
+The precipitation outlook generated can aid urban planning and climate resilience.
+Government agencies can leverage the forecasts to develop flood mitigation infrastructure and ensure continuous water supply during hot seasons.
+Businesses can also adjust plans based on wet and dry period forecasts.
+Overall, enhanced rainfall prediction stands to provide economic and societal benefits for Malaysia's vibrant capital.

 ## THE PROJECT

 The dataset used here can be downloaded from [visualcrossing.com](https://www.visualcrossing.com), the free version allows users to export daily data on temperature, humidity, wind, solar, and precipitation etc. for different location with a daily limit of 1000 rows.
 Since this dataset contains data from July 2016 to Dec 2023, it took me 3 days to get the data required.